nbyouri/blog/_includes/about.md

 -----------------------------------------------------------------------------
 Here's a list of properties that make pkgsrc (a binary package manager for pkgsrc) different from other package managers available for OS X:

 - Precompiled packages from a trusted source
 - Signed pacakges with GPG
 - Dead simple makefiles
 - A robust multi platform framework
 - Can be bootstrapped without any external dependencies other than a C compiler & a shell
 - Tried and true, with a huge community of BSD developers behind it (and many devs from other communities)
 - A very large collection of packages (up to 15,500)
-	- Ultra portable framework for use on [many other OS](http://www.netbsd.org/docs/software/packages.html#platforms)'s results in high quality ports
+- Ultra portable framework for use on <a href="http://www.netbsd.org/docs/software/packages.html#platforms">many other OS</a>'s results in high quality ports
 - Easy creation of new ports/packages
 - Source code & package management are kept separated

 Who?
 ----